louischan-oursky/k6-influxdb-grafana/README.md

 and stream the real-time results to InfluxDB v2, and view the results in Grafana.

+> [!WARNING]
+> If any URLs in your test is unique, for example, having ID in URL path,
+> then you must group URL, as documented in https://grafana.com/docs/k6/latest/using-k6/http-requests/#url-grouping
+> Failing to do so will lead to out-of-memory issue very soon.

+> [!WARNING]
+> This setup has been tested on a ordinary machine with 2 CPUs and 8GB memory running a 30-minute test.
+> If you run a test longer than 30-minute, say, a few hours, you will like encounter out-of-memory issue.

 ## How do I use this

 1. Your machine has `xk6` and `go` available in `PATH`.
 If you are a Nix Flake user and a direnv user, then you can just make use of the flake in this repository.